avilesxd/api-flask/README.md

 ```

-- Before doing a PR, please use the following command:
+- add new dependencies?, use the following command:

 ```bash
 pip freeze > requirements.txt